 Divorce in South Australia

 Between 1858 and 1975 divorces in South Australia were granted under South Australian law.
-Since 1975 divorces have been granted under the Family Law Act 1975, and records relating to them are held by the National Archives of Australia.
+Since 1975 divorces have been granted under the Family Law Act, 1975.
+Records relating to them are held by the Family Court of Australia.

 For further information on the history of divorce in South Australia and associated records, see our Divorce Fact Sheet.